jkobie/groovefunnels/groovepages/freeforlife/README.md

 ## Notes

-## Usage

 You must use a groovefunnels page to properly display the HTML code.
 The page will not render correctly via another websever.

+## Usage

+Copy and paste HTML into groove funnel to get working fast.

 ### Quick Start